 Please check the conditions of access:

 Please refer to the signage in place at our reservoirs.
-The signs identify hazards (ie: slips, trips, falls and drowning), areas of restricted access and safety information that must be obeyed.
+The signs identify hazards (ie: slips, trips, falls and drowning), areas of restricted access and safety information that must be followed.

-Fuel powered boats are not permitted.
-Petrol or diesel engines will need to be removed before arriving at the reservoir.
-For further information refer to our Recreation Area Management Plan (PDF 12MB)
+For further information refer to our Recreation Area Management Plan (PDF 1.6MB)

 Water safety information